 Level 3: Spec-as-Source

 Spec-as-source development treats the spec as the primary artifact to be maintained.
 Engineers edit specs; machines produce code.
-Any change to behavior means changing the spec and regenerating, not editing code directly.
+Any change to behavior means changing the spec and regenerating.

 Named example: Uber design system uses spec-as-source across seven implementation stacks: UIKit, SwiftUI, Android XML, Android Compose, Web React, Go, and SDUI.
-A Figma link serves as the spec input; the resulting design is translated into detailed technical specifications tailored to seven platform stacks.
+A Figma link serves as the spec input, and an agent translates the design into technical specifications for each stack.

 Named example: Netflix UDA treats the domain model as the spec; GraphQL schemas, Iceberg tables, and Data Mesh sources are generated projections.